 The geyser basin got its name due to its distinct appearance, knobby formations, and magnificence through color.

 Take a walk on the boardwalk that stretches for almost a mile to appreciate the various colorful hot pools and other geothermic features.

-The Sapphire Pool alone will really astonish you and will leave you wondering how it got so stunningly blue.
+The Sapphire Pool alone will astonish you and leave you wondering how it got so stunningly blue.

-If you have an hour or two to spare, hike the loop trail to the Mystic Falls.
-It’s just over two-miles in length but there’s a climb which slowed us down when we did it with our kids.
-Totally worth it though!
+If you have an hour or two to spare, hike the loop trail to Mystic Falls.

 6. Lower Geyser Basin

 It is another one of our favorite basins that I highly recommend visiting.

 The Lower Geyser Basin is graced with colorful geysers, springs, mud pots, fumaroles, and stunning pools.

 You might want to check out the gorgeous Celestine pool perfected with an azure blue.